Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The Woolworths Ltd store in Freemantle, Western Australia, one of their early openings

 Initially the British company appeared unconcerned, noting that 'imitation is the sincerest form of flattery'.
 Executives hoped that the new venture would soon fail without the buying power of the giant Corporation.
 But by the 1930s the Australian enterprise had taken hold and had started to expand rapidly.
-It even opened its first overseas branches in New Zealand.
+It had even opened its first branches in New Zealand.
 Concern mounted in London when rumours circulated that the Anitopodean company planned to open a Buying Office in London.
 Lawyers looked for a way to launch a belated objection and chose to litigate over the namesake's decision to order letterhead paper from a London supplier.
 After considerable expense the British won the case, but all this did was to prevent the production of letterhead in London(!).
 Executives believed that there was an intangible benefit from their case, because the Australians did not try to open a Buying Office in the UK.

 For the next seventy years the two companies operated in their own territories, rarely bothering each other.
 Occasionally rival executives would meet at trade shows or suppliers, or even share common ancillary services like computing and telephony on a friendly basis.
 The existence of Woolworth companies in Australia and New Zealand ruled those countries out when the British firm began to expand overseas in the 1950s.
 The two firms pursued a similar strategy for a spell in the Fifties and Sixties.
 Each aimed to develop a groceries and supermarket business.
 The British management dithered, with many U-turns, failing to land the concept and ultimately giving up.
 Meanwhile the Australian Board remained resolute.
 They completed the transition, ultimately establishing the business as the market-leading supermarket in Australia.
 The chain survived some shortlived traumas in the Eighties and the sale of its New Zealand subsidiary, which now operates separately as part of a larger, indigenous Group.
 The Australian Woolworths emerged revitalised and heading to become the number one supermarket, a position that it still holds today.